11/iOSBoy/README.md

-# emus4iOS
+# iOSBoy

 ### Description
-The mission for the emus4iOS project is to create free, secure, high-quality, easy to download, offline emulators that do not void Apple's app store emulation policy.
+The mission for the iOSBoy project is to create free, secure, high-quality, easy to download, offline emulators that do not void Apple's app store emulation policy.

 ### Supported Emulators
 - [ ] Gameboy